 \begin{proof} Since $M$ and $E$ have bounded geometry, we can find a uniformly locally finite cover of $M$ by normal coordinate balls of a fixed radius together with a subordinate partition of unity whose derivatives are all uniformly bounded and such that over each coordinate ball $E$ is trivialized via a synchronous framing.
 This follows basically from Lemma \ref{lem:nice_coverings_partitions_of_unity}.

-Now we color the coordinate balls with finitely many colors so that no two balls with the same color do intersect.\footnote{ Construct a graph whose vertices are the coordinate balls and two vertices are connected by an edge if the corresponding coordinate balls do intersect.
-We have to find a coloring of this graph with only finitely many colors (where of course connected vertices do have different colors).
-To do this, we firstly use the theorem of de Bruijin--Erd\"{o}s stating that an infinite graph may be colored by $k$ colors if and only if every of its finite subgraphs may be colored by $k$ colors.
-Secondly, since the coordinate balls have a fixed radius and since our manifold has bounded geometry, the number of balls intersecting a fixed one is uniformly bounded from above.
-It follows that the number of edges attached to each vertex in our graph is uniformly bounded from above, i.e., the maximum vertex degree of our graph is finite.
-But this also holds for every subgraph of our graph, with the maximum vertex degree possibly only decreasing by passing to a subgraph.
-Now a simple greedy algorithm shows that every finite graph may be colored with one more color than its maximum vertex degree.} This gives a partition of the coordinate balls into $N$ families $U_1, \ldots, U_N$ such that every $U_i$ is a collection of disjoint balls, and we get a corresponding subordinate partition of unity $1 = \varphi_1 + \ldots + \varphi_N$ with uniformly bounded derivatives (each $\varphi_i$ is the sum of all the partition of unity functions of the coordinate balls of $U_i$).
+Now we the above Lemma \ref{lem:coloring_graph} to color the coordinate balls with finitely many colors so that no two balls with the same color do intersect.
+This gives a partition of the coordinate balls into $N$ families $U_1, \ldots, U_N$ such that every $U_i$ is a collection of disjoint balls, and we get a corresponding subordinate partition of unity $1 = \varphi_1 + \ldots + \varphi_N$ with uniformly bounded derivatives (each $\varphi_i$ is the sum of all the partition of unity functions of the coordinate balls of $U_i$).